Pacers vs. 76ers Player Props Betting Odds

 |3PM

-- Sunday's points prop bet for Myles Turner is 15.5 points.
-That is 1.5 fewer than his season average of 17.0.
+- The 17.5 points prop bet over/under set for Myles Turner on Tuesday is 0.5 more than his scoring average on the season (17).

 Get tickets for any NBA game this season at Ticketmaster!